bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:53:58

-Yeah and The thing is most of these episodes are still correct.
+Yeah, and The thing is most of these episodes are still correct.
-As in some of the proposals may have changed a bit.
+Some of the proposals may have changed a bit.
 But it is not a current events episode.
 It's just that we often run out of topics and then we'll do like, oh, what's new in Bitcoin Core Vision 24?
 And that's our version of clickbait.